dlaertius/TheLastSpaceShip/README.md

 <b>Keywords</b>: Player Modeling, Artificial Inteligence, Automatic adjustment of difficulty, Adaptability.

 Description: This game was developed using a engine Unity3D and a tutorial called Space Shooter in C#.
-We create some modules that give adaptativy habilities to the system.
+We created some modules that give adaptativy habilities to the system.
 More information search for this work in scholar google.
 Thank you.